 Let Silversea customise a special event or excursion exclusively for you.
 Expert Shore Excursion professionals are available to assist with all your shorex questions.
 Make an appointment and gain insider access to knowledgeable suggestions, personalised planning and hassle-free coordination of all private, independent touring, including area highlights, flightseeing, water sports, and much more.
 Take advantage of this service either in advance of your voyage by email at shoreconcierge@silversea.com or on board by visiting the Silvershore® Concierge desk.
 Have the Silver Shore Concierge create your tailor-made tour, or be whisked away by private car for a day — the pace and agenda are up to you.

-The Arts Café aboard Silver Shadow provides a unique space at the heart of the Atrium on deck 5.
-Filled with natural light, beautiful and spacious bar blurs the line between traditional bar and modern brasserie, and offers an all-day drinks and snack venue, hosted in a relaxed, welcoming atmosphere.
-The elegant cafe serves light bites, as well as smoothies, fresh juices, bespoke cocktails and wine by the glass from our extensive drinks menu, and is the ideal place to meet your friends, grab a coffee or aperitif and plan your next adventures.
+The Atrium aboard provides a unique space at the heart of deck 5.
+Filled with natural light, a beautiful and spacious bar blurs the line between traditional bar and modern brasserie, and offers an all-day venue for drinks and snacks in a relaxed, welcoming atmosphere.
+The elegant café serves light bites, as well as smoothies, fresh juices, bespoke cocktails, and wine by the glass from our extensive drinks menu, and it is the ideal place to meet your friends, grab a coffee or aperitif, and plan your next adventures.

 Set on the highest level at the very top of the ship, this is a quiet space for reading and reflection while being dazzled by the undulating seascapes that are constituent to life on board.